Particle production in a bouncing universe: Particle production in cosmology

 \subsubsection{Other bouncing universes}

 Using QFTCB, we also study particle production due to other bouncing universes described by an engineered $v(t)$.
 The selected $v(t)$ are not found by solving Einstein's equations for some matter type.
-They are useful because they allow us to probe the properties of the spectrum further.
+They are useful because they allow us to probe the properties of the late-time spectrum further.
 The cases we explored are represented by the following. \begin{widetext}

 \end{widetext} Here, the universes evolve from $t=-\tau$ till $t=\tau$, $\bar{v}$ is the initial and final volume for all universes, $v_{c}$ is the critical Planckian volume, and $\sigma$ controls the width of the Gaussian bounces.
 We choose $\sigma=1/4$ to ensure that $v(t=\pm \tau)\approx \bar{v}$.
 The universes labeled I initially contract and bounce at critical volume $v_{c}$, after which they expand.
 While the Gaussian and quadratic universes return to $\bar{v}$ after a single bounce, the sinusoidal one undergoes an additional bounce at $2\bar{v}-v_{c}$ before returning to $\bar{v}$.
 The universes labeled II initially expand and bounce at large volume $2\bar{v}-v_{c}$, after which they contract.
-Just as in the case of the universes labeled $I$, the Gaussian and quadratic universes return to $\bar{v}$ after a single bounce whereas the sinusoidal one does the same after undergoing an additional bounce at $v_{c}$.
+Just as in the case of the universes labeled I, the Gaussian and quadratic universes return to $\bar{v}$ after a single bounce whereas the sinusoidal one does the same after undergoing an additional bounce at $v_{c}$.
+Notably, all of these selected geometries are neither smoothly preceded nor followed by flat pieces because we established in the previous analysis that this selection does not alter the qualitative results.

-To compare with the effective universe results from before, we choose the same $\tau$ and $\bar{v}$.
-The results are in Fig. \ref{fig:f10}.
+To compare with the effective universe results from figure \ref{fig:figure1}, we choose the same $\tau$ and $\bar{v}$.
+The results are in figure \ref{fig:figure4}.